blukatdevelopment/UnchainedWorldsOld/character_creation/cultures_volume_1.md

 ### Minerology (requires at least 15 WIS)
 Your studies have paid off.
-You have advantage on skill checks made to identity the features of or remember crucial information about minerals.
+You have advantage on checks made to identity the features of or remember crucial information about minerals.

 ### Silverhammer's Tongue (requires at least 15 CHA)
 You're able to communicate confidently about anything related to metal, whether you are knowledgeable or not.
-You gain advantage on any deception check which depends upon your perceived expertise on minerology, metallurgy, smithing, or mining.
+You gain advantage on any charisma check which depends upon your perceived expertise on minerology, metallurgy, smithing, or mining.

 ## 4 Coggers
 ![Coggers](https://raw.githubusercontent.com/blukatdevelopment/UnchainedWorlds/main/img/culture_coggers.jpg "Coggers")